 Seek Treatment on Land

-If you have a more complex problem, it’s unlikely that you’ll be able to solve it during the limited time that you have in port, but at the very least you could get an opinion for my dentist who would be on land.
+If you have a more complex problem, it’s unlikely that you’ll be able to solve it during the limited time that you have in port.
+At the very least you could get an opinion for my dentist on land.

 The cruise line may help you find a dentist on land, but generally speaking, you would be on your own to try and sort this out.